oniso20/portfolio/README.md

 Here, you'll find a collection of my notable projects, each showcasing my capabilities and interests as a developer.
 My portfolio includes:

+### Live site

+You can checkout the live site - https://onis-emem.com/

 ## FactChecker Game

 A Wordle spin-off that asks users to solve a daily fact based challenge.
 Users must then pick the top five answers and have six chances to make their guesses.
 I used React.js, Node.Js, The backend is deployed on serverless, AWS, database on MongoDB.